huggingface/blog/textgen-pipe-gaudi.md

 ---
-title: "Text-Generation Pipeline on Habana Gaudi2 Accelerator"
+title: "Text-Generation Pipeline on Intel® Gaudi® 2 AI Accelerator"
 thumbnail: /blog/assets/textgen-pipe-gaudi/thumbnail.png
 authors:
 - user: siddjags
   guest: true
 ---

-# Text-Generation Pipeline on Habana Gaudi2 Accelerator
+# Text-Generation Pipeline on Intel® Gaudi® 2 AI Accelerator
 With the Generative AI (GenAI) revolution in full swing, text-generation with open-source transformer models like Llama 2 has become the talk of the town.
 AI enthusiasts as well as developers are looking to leverage the generative abilities of such models for their own use cases and applications.
 This article shows how easy it is to generate text with the Llama 2 family of models (7b, 13b and 70b) using Optimum Habana and a custom pipeline class – you'll be able to run the models with just a few lines of code!

 ## Prerequisites